-The Central West and Orana Regional Leadership Executive (RLE) is the primary place for collaboration between the Central NSW Joint Organisation (CNSWJO) and State agencies in the region.
+The Central West Regional Leadership Executive (RLE) is the primary place for collaboration between the Central NSW Joint Organisation (CNSWJO) and State agencies.
 The Chair of the RLE attends all CNSWJO Board meetings and the Executive Officer attends all RLE meetings.

 The region has also been very involved in the Lachlan and Macquarie Regional Water Strategies and seeks to work with the NSW Government on ensuring delivery of the infrastructure and other solutions to secure quality water to sustain and grow the communities of Central NSW.